 But do we really need to stretch when we exercise?
 And does stretching increase flexibility, reduce the risk of injury, reduce soreness and enhance sporting performance?
 The answer is neither yes nor no.

-In randomised trials, a lottery is used to allocate each participant to either receive the treatment (in this case, stretching) or not.
+In randomized trials, a lottery is used to allocate each participant to either receive the treatment (in this case, stretching) or not.
 Then the outcomes (injury, muscle soreness or sporting performance) of the trial participants who stretched are compared with the outcomes of those who didn’t.
 The difference in the outcomes of the two groups tells us about the effects of stretching.

-The first two trials of the effects of stretching on risk of injury, conducted on 2,631 army recruits, showed three months of routine stretching before exercise didn’t appreciably reduce injury risk.
+The first two trials of the effects of stretching on the risk of injury, conducted on 2,631 army recruits, showed three months of routine stretching before exercise didn’t appreciably reduce injury risk.
 A more recent trial on 2,377 recreationally active people had very similar findings: three months of regular stretching had little or no effect on risk.

 Together, these trials strongly suggest stretching doesn’t appreciably reduce injury risk.

-A number of other randomised trials have investigated the effects of stretching before and after physical activity on the soreness experienced after exercise.
+A number of other randomized trials have investigated the effects of stretching before and after physical activity on the soreness experienced after exercise.
 They suggest stretching does reduce soreness, but the effect is very small.

 A review of such trials concluded that: